 The Company shall identify Complaint Officer(s) for the purpose of this policy.
 The list of Complaint Officer(s) (see Schedule A attached) will be updated and published regularly, in consultation with the Union.
-The list will include female contacts.
+This list will have a balance of genders.